-The community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+The states that follow community property rules are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 (In Alaska, spouses can sign an agreement making their assets community property, but few people choose to do this.)

-Debts.
 In community property states, most debts incurred by either spouse during the marriage are owed by the "community" (the couple), even if only one spouse signed the paperwork for a debt.
 The key here is during the marriage.
-So if you incur a debt, such as a student loan, while you're single, and then get married, it won't automatically become a joint debt.
-(An exception is where a spouse signs on to an account as a joint account holder after getting married.)
+So if you incur a debt, such as a credit card balance, while you're single and then get married, it won't automatically become a joint debt.
+However, an exception can occur when a spouse signs on to an account as a joint account holder after getting married.
 Some states, like Texas, have a more nuanced way of analyzing who owes what debts by evaluating who incurred the debt, for what purpose, and when.

-After a legal separation or divorce, a debt is generally owed only by the spouse who incurred the debt, unless the debt was incurred for family necessities, to maintain jointly owned assets (for example, to fix a leaking roof), or if the spouses keep a joint account.
+After a legal separation or divorce, only the spouse who incurred the debt owes it unless the debt was incurred for family necessities, to maintain jointly owned assets (for example, to fix a leaking roof), or if the spouses keep a joint account.

-Income and property.
-In community property states, a couple's income is shared as well.
-All income earned by either spouse during marriage, as well as property bought with that income, is community property, owned equally by husband and wife.
-Gifts and inheritances received by one spouse, as well as separate property owned before marriage that's kept separate, are the separate property of one spouse.
-All income or property acquired before or after a divorce or permanent separation is also separate.
+In community property states, couples share income, as well.
+All income earned by either spouse during marriage and property bought with that income is community property, owned equally by husband and wife.
+Gifts and inheritances received by one spouse and separate property owned before marriage that remains separate are the respective property of one spouse alone.
+Comingling a gift or inheritance, such as by adding it to a joint bank account, could erase the protection.
+All income or property acquired after a divorce or permanent separation is also separate.

-Creditors can go after joint assets in a community property state no matter whose name is on the title document to the asset.
-For example, a business owner's name may not be on the title to her spouse's boat, but in most community property states, that won't stop a creditor from suing in court to take the boat to pay off the business owner's debts (assuming the boat was purchased with community funds, and not separate funds).
+Creditors can go after joint assets in a community property state no matter whose name is on the asset's title document.
+For example, a business owner's name might not be on the title to her spouse's boat.
+Still, in most community property states, that won't stop a creditor from suing in court to take the boat to pay off the business owner's debts assuming the boat was purchased with community funds and not separate funds.

-As to one spouse's separate debt, such as one spouse's child support obligation from a prior relationship, or a debt in one spouse's name only where the spouse hid the fact that he or she was married, a creditor can go after only that spouse's half of the community property to repay the debt.
+Community property collection rules also apply to a spouse's separate debt, such as one spouse's child support obligation from a prior relationship, or a debt in one spouse's name only where the spouse hid the marriage.
+In that case, a creditor can go after only that spouse's half of the community property to repay the debt.

-Removing a spouse's liability.
 Couples in community property states can sign an agreement with each other to have their debts and income treated separately.
 Signing a pre- or postnuptial agreement like this can make sense for a couple before one spouse goes into business.
-(But if you're already in business, signing an agreement now won't protect your spouse from liability for business debts that you already owe, only from liability for future business debts.)
+But if you're already in business, signing an agreement now won't protect your spouse from liability for business debts that you already owe, only from liability for future business debts.

 1 | 2